NACC-Aus/Photomon-Android/README.md

 Photomon is covered by the GNU General Public License and as such can be altered to facilitate connection to a different database, please contact NACC for further information.

 Photomon Android is covered by the GNU GPL 3.0 License, which can be found here: https://github.com/NACC-Aus/Photomon-Android/blob/master/LICENSE.md

+The Photomon iOS app source can be found here: https://github.com/NACC-Aus/PhotoMon-iOS

+The Photomon Ruby on Rails source can be found here: https://github.com/NACC-Aus/PhotoMon-WS